7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 3.md

 I found the ring exercise extremely difficult.
 I wrote a solution program five or six times, and every time it would hang somewhere.
 Finally, I got something to work, but it seems overly complex.
 I had to create a separate receive loop for the "start" process in order to decrement the loop count.
+I also passed the pid of the next process as an argument to the receive loop to keep the pid from going out of scope.

 ```erlang
 -module(ring2).